corith/LousGame/README.md

 - fine tune the way cards are displayed as well as how runs and melds are displayed (LG-103)

 - create an interface that allows for selection of "user play" or simulation "mode" at game start (LG-104)

-- fix any crashes that occur sporadically
-    - ex: there is an EmptyStackException that causes problems as a result of an empty playPlate.

 - looking to refactor the players hand so that instead of playerOne.hand.deadwood.cards[i] it will be playerOne.hand.cards[i]